Nuclear power fellowship

 - Perform research leading to an M.S. thesis or Ph.D. dissertation under the supervision of a faculty research advisor

 - Sign the mandatory service agreement with NRC.
-A sample agreement can be found at http://www.nrc.gov/about-nrc/grants/scholarship-svc-agreement.pdf
+A sample agreement can be found on the NRC's website.

 - Maintain a GPA of 3.3 or better (on a 4.0 scale) each semester and make good progress toward completion of a dissertation or thesis

-- To apply for travel funds to attend an orientation weekend at the University send an email to email@example.com• Interested students may apply for travel funds and request to visit the University to learn about the various opportunities and available infrastructure for nuclear research.
-Please send an e-mail to NPF@unr.edu
+- Interested students may apply for travel funds and request to visit the University to learn about the various opportunities and available infrastructure for nuclear research.
+To apply for travel funds to attend an orientation weekend at the University send an email to email@example.com.

 - After receiving graduate admission to the University, applicants should submit tentative proof of U.S. citizenship or permanent residency, an essay describing professional background and goals, and an indication of willingness to fulfill the fellowship requirements (listed above) to firstname.lastname@example.org